Table of Contents

 2. Join groups and participate in discussions

 After completing your LinkedIn profile, you cannot just abandon it until the next time you need to apply for a job.
 Remember that even if you aren’t actively seeking new opportunities, you can still benefit from keeping an active profile.
 Hence, you have to be an active user to continuously gain positive outcomes.
-One of the best ways to do this is to post and share relevant content.
-This can be an article you personally wrote, an existing blog, a video or just a simple and short LinkedIn post.
+One of the best ways to do this is to post, share, and curate relevant content.
+This can be an article you personally wrote, an existing blog, a video, or just a simple and short LinkedIn post.
 Then, make sure to use industry-specific hashtags when posting.
 Every piece of quality content you publish makes you more visible to recruiters, hiring decision-makers, and industry leaders.

 4. Align the tone and language with your target audience